KDE/documentation-develop-kde-org/content/docs/plasma/scripting/templates.md

 A good example of the use of templates is the use case that triggered the creation of this feature: the desire to make it easy for users to re-create the default panel that is created on the first start.
-There is a Template called org.kde.plasma-desktop.defaultPanel that ships with the KDE Plasma Workspace which contains the layout for the initial default panel.
+There is a Template called `org.kde.plasma.desktop.defaultPanel` that ships with the KDE Plasma Workspace which contains the layout for the initial default panel.
 This is referenced by the default Plasma Desktop init script and because it is marked as a Panel Template in the